 The acquisition of DonRiver includes a \$ 28.5 million three -year earn-out arrangement that consists of both a contingent consideration element and a contingent compensation element.
 The contingent consideration element requires additional cash consideration to be paid based on the future revenues generally derived from the DonRiver business over a 25 -month period from the acquisition date through October 31, 2020.
 The undiscounted amounts potentially payable by Ciena under the contingent consideration element range from \$ 0.0 million to \$ 15.0 million in the aggregate over the period.
 Any amounts earned under the contingent consideration element are payable in the first quarters of fiscal 2019, fiscal 2020 and fiscal 2021.
 The \$ 10.9 million fair value of the contingent consideration element as of the acquisition date was estimated by applying the income approach based upon a discounted cash flow technique using Monte Carlo simulations.
 The contingent compensation element of the earn-out arrangement includes an employment condition for the selling shareholders who became employees of Ciena upon the completion of the acquisition.
 The range of amounts that Ciena could pay under the contingent compensation element is between \$ 0.0 million and \$ 13.5 million in the aggregate over the period.
-Any amounts earned under the contingent will be accrued over the period earned and recorded as expense in the Consolidated Statement of Operations.
+Any amounts earned under the contingent compensation element are payable in the first quarters of fiscal 2021 and fiscal 2022.
+These amounts will be accrued over the period earned and recorded as expense in the Consolidated Statement of Operations.